pytorch/pytorch/docs/source/notes/serialization.rst

     999

-Instead of saving only the five values in the `small` tensor to 'small.pt,' the 999 values in the storage shared with `large` were saved and loaded.
+Instead of saving only the five values in the `small` tensor to 'small.pt,' the 999 values in the storage it shares with `large` were saved and loaded.

-When saving tensors smaller than their storage(s), the size of the saved file can be reduced by first cloning the tensors to be saved.
-Cloning a tensor produces a new tensor with a new storage containing only its values:
+When saving tensors with fewer elements than their storage objects, the size of the saved file can be reduced by first cloning the tensors.
+Cloning a tensor produces a new tensor with a new storage object containing only the values in the tensor:

 ::